kintrix007/transaction-manager/README.md

 ## TODOs

-- Remove leftover unused CSS from the Next.js template.
-- Make the layout responsive (the header is broken on mobile)
-  - Improve the desktop layout -- it is not great.
+- Improve the desktop layout (so much wasted horizontal space.
 - Make the popup into an actual popup
+  - Also add a "New" button that shows the popup for creating a new transaction
 - Make the app into a container for easy deployment
   - Not strictly necessary, but I wanna have a bit of Nix fun
-  - Also add a "New" button that shows the popup for creating a new transaction
 - I kinda wanna add options for sorting the transactions -- but alas, no time

 ## Set up Supabase